azukaar/Cosmos-Docs/src/content/docs/guides/openid.md

 ![OpenID](../../../assets/minio3.png)

 Be careful!
-Minio uses a policy system which dictates what a user can do (think of it as a permission table). you have 3 differents modes of functionment to choose from:
+Minio uses a policy system which dictates what a user can do (think of it as a permission table). you have 3 different modes of function to choose from:

  * Per group policy: **recommended** if you want to use admin and user groups policy
  * Per user policy: If you want to setup a different policy for each user